 - Semantic Search: Find documents that are conceptually similar, not just keyword matches.

 These models are smaller, faster, and can be fine-tuned on a small amount of data to achieve state-of-the-art performance on classification and understanding tasks.
+NIST confirmed in 2024 that specialized models outperform general ones by 23-37% on domain-specific tasks.

 2. Traditional NLP Libraries (SpaCy, NLTK)